sproutsocial/nsq-j/README.md

 You can batch messages manually and publish them all at once with `publish(String topic, List<byte[]> messages)`

+### Single NSQ-d host publishing
+When we have a single NSQ-d host specified (failoverNsqd is null or not specified, and there are no commas in the nsdq string) we will reattempt a failed publish after 10 seconds by default.
+This happens in line with synchronous publishes or when publishing buffered and the batch size is reached.

+If this second attempt fails, the publish call will throw an exception.
+### Failover publishing
+nsq-j supports failover publishing.
+If you specify a non-null failoverNsqd parameter, and there are no commas, this mode is activated.

+In failover mode, nsq-j prefers publishing to a primary.
+If that fails, nsq-j will attempt to establish a connection to the failoverNsqd host and publish there.
+It will attempt to fail back to the primary after the failure timeout, defaulting to 30 seconds.

+If publishing fails to write to the failoverNsqd, the write will throw an exception.

+### Round-robin publishing
+If you specify a comma separated list as the nsqd parameter, round-robin publishing is used.
+If a failoverNsqd is provided, it will also be treated as a comma seperated list and included in the rotation.

+All the hosts that are included in both nsqd and failoverNsqd will be added to a rotation.
+Each publish action is sent to the next host in the rotation.
+If a publishing fails, the host is marked "dead" for 30 seconds (default) before it will be added back to the rotation.
+If all hosts are marked dead, an exception will be thrown out of publish.

 ## Subscribe
 ```java
 public class PubExample {